 After the ADOI and his or her administrative assistant reviews the proposed changes, the ADOI submits the CCFF and accompanying documentation to the curriculum analyst for review and submission to the Curriculum Committee for approval.
-The ADOI must submit course changes to the curriculum analyst on or before September 1 for curricular changes to become effective the following fall semester.
+The ADOI must submit course changes to the curriculum analyst on or about October 1 for curricular changes effective in the upcoming spring semester and on or about February 15 for curricular changes effective the upcoming summer or fall semester.